-Ryerson Orientation Crew applications are now opened year-round!
-Feel free to apply anytime.
+Ryerson Orientation Crew applications are now open year-round!

 Orientation Week is a time for discovery.
 Volunteering is a great way to get involved, gain experience, and make an impact on our campus!
 Through this rigorous, collaborative and rewarding volunteer opportunity, you will be an integral part of developing a sense of community on campus and supporting new students transitioning into post-secondary.
 Our aim for Orientation Week is to welcome students to campus, introduce them to key resources, help them build a strong foundation, and to have fun while doing it.

 The primary function and goal of Ryerson Orientation Crew volunteers (ROCs) is to foster a welcoming environment for incoming students across campus (including within our residences) and to assist the Student Life Programs and Student Housing Services teams with the implementation and coordination of Orientation Week events.
 Volunteers are tasked with providing a seamless transition for all incoming students with a welcoming, enthusiastic attitude and an ability to disseminate relevant information and knowledge.
 They are also expected to assist with the running of orientation specific programming.
 There are many exciting and rewarding positions available to you as a Ryerson Orientation Crew member, each catering to a specific function within the team and all of them invaluable to the Orientation program!

 There are many great benefits to being a member of our Ryerson Orientation Crew!
 We want to help you reach your full potential.
 Here are some of the key things you will gain from volunteering with us.